Paul-Njuga/Task-Bot/README.md

 # Task-Bot
-A task management app incorporating AI.
+A task management app with an incorporated AI feature to increase productivity.